Valleyford, Washington State

+When we moved to the country in 1993, we bought a house with a 23-foot ceiling, which could accommodate a lot of tree, and my husband is of the mindset that bigger is better in the tree department.
 For the first four years of our life on the rolling wheat fields of the Palouse, we bought respectable, 12-foot trees from local tree farms—or “mere table-top trees,” as Scott called them.
 His eyes glistened every time we drove past a certain wheat farm a few miles from our house, where 25-foot-tall firs served as a wind break for a farmhouse up the hill.

 Mr. Boozer was a retired wheat farmer, but many years back, he had planted some Christmas trees to sell to nurseries.
 Most had sold, but he still had a line of trees too big for commercial use.